-An External LED header on the back of the board allows port activity indicator signals can be brought off-board for integration into a chassis
+An External LED header on the back of the board allows port activity indicator signals to be brought off-board to drive external LEDs.
+This is a common use case when GigaBlox Rugged is embedded in a chassis and the onboard LEDs are not visible.